lenra-io/docs/src/markdown/features/webhooks.md

 In Lenra, you can create a webhook by calling the POST `/app/webhooks` endpoint with the `action` and `props` parameters.
 The `action` parameter is a string that corresponds to the name of the listener on the Lenra application.

-The `props` parameter is the data that you want to send to the webhook when creating it.
-For example, you can use `{props: {userId: 1}}` to link the webhook to the user with ID 1.
+The `props` parameter is the data that you want to assign to the webhook when creating it, this will be passed to the corresponding listener as `props`.
+For example, if you want the webhook to be linked to a user, you might want to add the user id in the props `{props: {userId: 1}}`.

 Once you create a webhook, you can trigger it by calling the POST `/webhooks/:webhook_uuid` endpoint with the webhook UUID.
-The webhook can be triggered with some data, which are received in the event variable on the application.
-For example, you can use `{exampleData: "someData"}` to trigger the webhook with data.
+The webhook can be triggered with some data, which are received in the event variable on the corresponding listener of the application.

 ## Creating a Webhook